flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

 Settings for realism aspects of the A32NX aircraft.

 !!! warning "DATALINK Transmission Time"
     This setting has been removed in Stable 0.8.0.
-We are no using VDL3 communication protocols.
+We are now using VDL3 communication protocols.

     The real datalink used in VHF-areas is VDL2.
 For simulation purposes we have chosen to utilize the VDL3 communication protocols to exchange ACARS/CPDLC data between ground stations and airstations.
 The current implementation works with fixed timings to simulate transmission delays.
 This provides better simulation capabilities and includes a